Celebrating 30 Years of Impact | 100K+ Learners | 40K+ Members | 5-Star Trustpilot Rating | 1,700+ Glowing Reviews

 If you need specific guidance or support, consulting a sensory integration practitioner is recommended.
 They can provide an individualised assessment and intervention plan tailored to your child's needs.

-Sensory processing issues can be diagnosed by qualified Sensory Integration (SI) Practitioners.
-These are typically:
+Sensory processing differences can be assessed by qualified Sensory Integration (SI) Practitioners.

 For more information or to find a qualified therapist, you can visit: